crispygo1/faded./README.md

-faded by crispy go is the best script for da hood
+faded by crispy go is the best aimbot for valorant if any questions contact me on discord @en1gma.tech